Sergio0694/PolySharp/README.md

 - "PolySharpExcludeGeneratedTypes": excludes specific types from generation (';' or ',' separated type names).
 - "PolySharpIncludeGeneratedTypes": only includes specific types for generation (';' or ',' separated type names).
 - "PolySharpExcludeTypeForwardedToDeclarations": never generates any `[TypeForwardedTo]` declarations.
+- "PolySharpAlwaysGeneratePolyfills": generates the polyfills, even when they are available from the referenced projects.
+Addresses the issue https://github.com/Sergio0694/PolySharp/issues/50